-If you’re questioning whether your Crystal and Twin Cities house has bad indoor air quality (IAQ), it possibly does.
+If you’re unsure whether your Crystal and Twin Cities home has poor indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
 In reality, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times worse than outdoors, which can create long-term health issues.
+And the air inside houses could be 2–5 times more polluted than outdoors, which may create long-term health problems.

-We’ve compiled a list of the most frequent origins of poor IAQ, the problems they make and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your home, we advise talking with a expert like GV Heating & Air about which options are ideal for your family.
+We’ve made a list of the most frequent causes of inferior IAQ, the issues they make and how you can take care of these indoor air pollutants.
+If you’re worried about the air inside your house, we recommend consulting with a pro like GV Heating & Air about which products are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from regular household products.
+Volatile organic compounds, or VOCs, are chemicals released by common household things.